AnggaR96s/Reforestation/README.md

-## Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+## Why did the kid cross the playground?
+To get to the other slide.